JeanBaptisteServais/Jojo-detector-/README.md

 # work-on-picture

 Hey my name's JB, I tested to make programs based on image processing.
-Because I think it's really cool and funny ! i tried to make a programm who by the presentation of a complex scene and the learning of detection of a plate would seek several objects at random and automatically detect other objects without learning of course, learning failed.
+Because I think it's really cool and funny ! i tried to make a programm who by the presentation of a complex scene and the learning of detection of a plate would seek several objects at random and automatically detect other objects without explicite learning based on scrap and download picture on the web of course, learning failed.

 but I had a lot of fun, most of the time! to work on the image for have the best dataset ever ! possible (<em>it doesn't work, blam the dataset</em>).